shanemileham/levelupmylife/_content/tech/stack.md

 ## MY RULES
 - Functional, Consistent, Simple, Scalable
 - No side effects (everything has a pointer to the next thing or is noted in an overall doc)
+- “Vacation-Ready code” - code simple and easy enough that you could leave it to a junior engineer and safely go on vacation

 ## MY TOTAL STACK